Exact Simulation of Max-Infinitely Divisible Processes

 \baselineskip=28pt 5mm

 \baselineskip=12pt 5mm

 \baselineskip=17pt 4mm \centerline{\today} 6mm

 Max-infinitely divisible (max-id) processes play a central role in extreme-value theory and include the subclass of all max-stable processes.
-They allow for a constructive representation based on the componentwise maximum of random functions drawn from a Poisson point process defined on a suitable functions space.
+They allow for a constructive representation based on the pointwise maximum of random functions drawn from a Poisson point process defined on a suitable {function} space.
 Simulating from a max-id process is often difficult due to its complex stochastic structure, while calculating its joint density in high dimensions is often numerically infeasible.
 Therefore, exact and efficient simulation techniques for max-id processes are useful tools for studying the characteristics of the process and for drawing statistical inferences.
-Inspired by the simulation algorithms for max-stable processes, we here develop theory and algorithms to generalize simulation approaches tailored for certain flexible (existing or new) classes of max-id processes.
-Efficient simulation for a large class of models can be achieved by implementing an adaptive rejection sampling scheme to sidestep a numerical integration step in the algorithm.
-We present the results of a simulation study highlighting that our simulation algorithm works as expected and is highly accurate and efficient, such that it clearly outperforms customary approximate sampling schemes.
-As a byproduct, we also develop here new max-id models, which can be represented as pointwise maxima of general location scale mixtures, and which possess flexible tail dependence structures capturing a wide range of asymptotic dependence scenarios. \baselineskip=16pt
+Inspired by the simulation algorithms for max-stable processes, \Rep{we here develop theory and algorithms to generalize simulation approaches tailored for certain flexible (existing or new) classes of max-id processes.}{theory and algorithms to generalize simulation approaches tailored for certain flexible (existing or new) classes of max-id processes are presented.} Efficient simulation for a large class of models can be achieved by implementing an adaptive rejection sampling scheme to sidestep a numerical integration step in the algorithm. \Rep{We present the}{The} results of a simulation study \Rep{highlighting}{highlight} that our simulation algorithm works as expected and is highly accurate and efficient, such that it clearly outperforms customary approximate sampling schemes. \Rep{As a byproduct we also develop here new max-id models, which can be represented as pointwise maxima of general location-scale mixtures, and which possess flexible tail dependence structures capturing a wide range of asymptotic dependence scenarios.}{As a by-product, new max-id models, which can be represented as pointwise maxima of general location-scale mixtures and possess flexible tail dependence structures capturing a wide range of asymptotic dependence scenarios, are also developed.} \baselineskip=16pt

 {{\bf Keywords}: Adaptive rejection sampling; Exact simulation; Extremal function; Max-infinitely divisible process; Max-stable process}.\\

 \pagenumbering{arabic} \baselineskip=24pt

 \allowdisplaybreaks